tomasbourdain/DMProject/README.md

 5. Amount paid by the insurance company (€)/ Premiums (€) Note: in the last 2 years
 6. Annual Premiums (2016).
 Negative premiums may manifest reversals occurred in the current year, paid in previous one(s).

-Notice the data was stored in a SAS database file.
-There may be some intricacies when reading this file type using Python.
-Make sure the data is being imported properly and that you remove (before or after converting it to a pandas data frame) any irrelevant rows/columns you may find.

 ## Expected outcomes

 1. Explore the data and identify the variables that should be used to segment customers.